Olowodarey/levelup/README.md

 levelup is not just a savings app.

-It is **a new DeFi primitive** that turns **social trust into programmable credit**, built on Stellar and designed for real-world communities.
+It is **a decentralized savings primitive** that brings **trust, transparency, and financial security** to communities worldwide, built on Stellar and designed for real people who want to save and access funds without fear.

 ---